PrashantHalaki/go-kafka-queue-example/README.md

     `./scripts/start-kafka.sh`
 2. Run the command to install the go dependency
     `go get github.com/segmentio/kafka-go`
-3. Run the the command to create the topic `./scripts/create-topic.sh`
+3. Run the command to create the topic `./scripts/create-topic.sh`
-4. Run the the command to start the producer
+4. Run the command to start the producer
     `go run ./producer/producer.go`
-5. Run the the command to start the consumer
+5. Run the command to start the consumer
     `go run ./consumer/consumer.go`
-6. Run the the command to add messages via terminal `./scripts/push-topic-messages.sh`
+6. Run the command to add messages via terminal `./scripts/push-topic-messages.sh`
-7. Run the the command to view the messages of the topic in terminal `./scripts/view-topic-messages.sh`
+7. Run the command to view the messages of the topic in terminal `./scripts/view-topic-messages.sh`